 I am not willing to stand aside and allow this concept of expendable human lives to turn this great land of ours into just another exclusive reservation where only the perfect, the privileged, and the planned have the right to live.

 The monument has been designed, built, and paid for.
-The Commissioners Court of Panola County unanimously and enthusiastically supports this project.
-Artist and sculptor Bob Harness has already completed the artwork.
-The only task that remains is to place it on the ground.
+The Commissioners Court of Panola County unanimously and enthusiastically supported this project.
+The artwork was designed and completed by artist and sculptor Bob Harness.

 DR. MILDRED FAYE JEFFERSON

 Dr. Mildred Faye Jefferson, born in 1926, was reared

 Public Schools.
 Dr. Jefferson was a tralblazer and is

 movement, serving three terms as president of the

 a founder.
 She graduated Summa cum laude from